So you want to be a Dom.

 But all submissives owe dominants respect.

-No, respect--even in the BDSM community--is earned.
+No. Respect is earned.
 Believing that you're entitled to it simply by virtue of the fact that you call yourself a "dom" is a sure-fire way to be labelled a wannabe.

 Submissives, like all people, are human beings.
 Whenever you deal with human beings, before you've established any kind of context or relationship, you will find that you have the best success if you treat them as people.
 Funny thing, that; people like being treated as people, especially by strangers--launching straight into a D/s relationship with someone you've only just met is premature, and assuming that anyone who self-identifies as "submissive" owes anything to every person who self-identifies as "dominant" is offensive.